 There is certainly something to be said for being on the right platform.
 For example, marketing one’s music on Myspace today would mostly be an uphill battle, especially compared to its hay day.
 This isn’t to say that there aren’t any opportunities to be had on Myspace, but you could probably still get more attention for your music on Facebook (even with its pay-for-exposure model) than Myspace these days.

 Be it PledgeMusic, RocketHub, Kickstarter, Google+ Hangouts, Livestream or other social networks, tools, apps and crowdfunding platforms, you can probably find examples of musicians that have initiated successful campaigns.
-However, in most instances you will also find that it wasn’t necessarily the tool that made the campaign or artist a success.
+In most instances, however, you will also find that it wasn’t necessarily the tool that made the campaign or artist a success.

 One tool may have some advantages over another, and one may be set up to do things the other cannot, but without fan interest and clout, there’s no way simply picking the right app or site could instantly propel you to success.